BastienFaivre/byzantine-shield/README.md

     go build -o byzantine-shield cmd/main.go
     ```

-    This will create an executable named `byzantine-shield` in folder `cmd/`.
+    This will create an executable named `byzantine-shield`.

 2. **Configuration:** Create a configuration file for byzantine-shield using the example provided in the `example/` folder.
 This file should include the list of blockchain nodes you want to use, as well as any other relevant settings.